derLesh/SourceCraft-Reborn/README.md

 ---

+## Important information
+The project is currently on hold.
+You are still able to download the legacy version and run it.
+But nothing changed in the code.

+---

 A new and better version of the beloved tool SourceCraft to convert Minecraft maps into Source Engine maps

 I try to completely rework the program and make it better than before.
 You can help me via Pull Requests